-- 3.1 Describe the purpose of calculating general insurance reserves. - 3.2 With regard to reserving work using triangulations: - Analyse the range of general issues that can affect reserving work using triangulations. - Identify how to deal with these general issues in reserving work. - Evaluate the main triangulation methods in use namely the chain ladder method, the Bornhuetter-Ferguson method and the Average Cost per Claim method. - 3.3 Suggest appropriate reserving bases for general insurance business, having regard to: - the different reasons for calculating reserves. - the assumptions that may be appropriate in each case.
+- 3.1 Describe the purpose of calculating general insurance reserves. - 3.2 With regard to reserving work using triangulations: - analyse the range of general issues that can affect reserving work using triangulations. - identify how to deal with these general issues in reserving work. - evaluate the main triangulation methods in use namely the chain ladder method, the Bornhuetter-Ferguson method and the Average Cost per Claim method. - 3.3 Suggest appropriate reserving bases for general insurance business, having regard to: - the different reasons for calculating reserves. - the assumptions that may be appropriate in each case. - when to calculate reserves at class level, at individual policy level or at claim event level. - why the assumptions may differ from a rating exercise. - the allowance for future inflation. - · whether or not to discount for investment income.

-- when to calculate reserves at class level, at individual policy level or at claim event level. - why the assumptions may differ from a rating exercise. - the allowance for future inflation. - whether or not to discount for investment income. - the approach for additional unexpired risk reserve. - · communication of the reserving basis. - 3.4 Evaluate stochastic reserving processes. - 3.4.1 Describe the uses of stochastic reserving methods. - 3.4.2 Describe the likely sources of reserving uncertainty. - 3.4.3 Describe the following types of stochastic reserving methods: - · Analytic methods - · Simulation-based methods. - 3.4.4 Describe the Mack and Bootstrapping approaches to reserving. - 3.4.5 Describe the issues, advantages and disadvantages of each of the methods. - 3.4.6 Describe the approach to aggregating the results of stochastic reserving across multiple lines of business, and discuss methods of correlation. - 3.5 Evaluate reserving result analyses. - 3.5.1 Describe the factors an actuary should consider in assessing the reasonableness of the results of a reserving exercise. - 3.5.2 Describe typical diagnostics that are commonly used to assess the reasonableness of the results of a reserving exercise. - 3.5.3 Describe the factors an actuary should consider in assessing the reasonableness of changes in results of a reserving exercise over time. - 3.5.4 Describe how an analysis of experience may be carried out in the context of a reserving exercise. - 3.5.5 Describe how alternative results of reserving exercises can arise and highlight some of the professional issues in resolving them. - 3.6 Assess uncertainty and its communication in reserving. - 3.6.1 Discuss what is meant by a 'best estimate' reserve. - 3.6.2 Describe the following approaches to estimating ranges of reserves: - · Stochastic models - · Scenario tests - Use of alternative sets of assumptions. - 3.6.3 Discuss the uses, advantages and disadvantages of each of these methods. - 3.6.4 Discuss the issues to be considered when communicating reserve ranges and uncertainties.
+- · the approach for additional unexpired risk reserve. - · communication of the reserving basis. - 3.4 Evaluate stochastic reserving processes. - 3.4.1 Describe the uses of stochastic reserving methods. - 3.4.2 Describe the likely sources of reserving uncertainty. - 3.4.3 Describe the following types of stochastic reserving methods: - · Analytic methods - · Simulation-based methods. - 3.4.4 Describe Mack's model and the ODP model. - 3.4.5 Describe how to apply the bootstrapping to these two models. - 3.4.6 Describe the issues, advantages and disadvantages of each of the models. - 3.4.7 Describe the approach to aggregating the results of stochastic reserving across multiple lines of business, and discuss methods of correlation. - 3.5 Evaluate reserving result analyses. - 3.5.1 Describe the factors an actuary should consider in assessing the reasonableness of the results of a reserving exercise. - 3.5.2 Describe typical diagnostics that are commonly used to assess the reasonableness of the results of a reserving exercise. - 3.5.3 Describe the factors an actuary should consider in assessing the reasonableness of changes in results of a reserving exercise over time. - 3.5.4 Describe how an analysis of experience may be carried out in the context of a reserving exercise. - 3.5.5 Describe how alternative results of reserving exercises can arise and highlight some of the professional issues in resolving them. - 3.6 Assess uncertainty and its communication in reserving. - 3.6.1 Discuss what is meant by a 'best estimate' reserve. - 3.6.2 Describe the following approaches to estimating ranges of reserves: - Stochastic models - Scenario tests - Use of alternative sets of assumptions. - 3.6.3 Discuss the uses, advantages and disadvantages of each of these methods. - 3.6.4 Discuss the issues to be considered when communicating reserve ranges and uncertainties.